 To the extent the Company's underlying investments are overweight in certain countries, regions, companies, industries or market sectors, such positions will increase the risk of loss from adverse developments affecting those countries, regions, companies, industries or sectors.
-The COVID-19 pandemic and related government-imposed restrictions have imposed severe financial harm on certain industries to which the Company is exposed indirectly through its CLOs investments' underlying loan assets.
+The COVID-19 pandemic and related government-imposed restrictions have imposed, and may continue to impose, severe financial harm on certain industries to which the Company is exposed indirectly through its CLOs investments' underlying loan assets.
 For example, the airline and hotel industries have experienced sharp declines in revenue due to restrictions on travel, hospitals and other healthcare companies have experienced financial losses as a result of increased expenses and declining revenue as patients choose to delay elective or routine procedures, and many casino operators have been forced to limit operations due to the imposition of mandatory business closures and to address social distancing guidelines.

-To date, certain of the CLOs in which the Company invests have experienced increased defaults by underlying borrowers.
-Obligor defaults and rating agency downgrades have caused, and may continue to cause, payments that would have otherwise been made to the CLO equity or CLO debt securities that the Company holds to instead be diverted to buy additional loans within a given CLO or paid to senior CLO debt holders as an early amortization payment.
-In addition, defaults and downgrades of underlying obligors have caused, and may continue to cause, a decline in the value of CLO securities generally.
+Following the onset of the pandemic, certain CLOs held by the Company experienced increased defaults by underlying borrowers.
+Obligor defaults and rating agency downgrades caused, and may in the future cause, payments that would have otherwise been made to the CLO equity or CLO debt securities that the Company held to instead be diverted to buy additional loans within a given CLO or paid to senior CLO debt holders as an early amortization payment.
+In addition, defaults and downgrades of underlying obligors caused, and may in the future cause, a decline in the value of CLO securities generally.
 If CLO cash flows or income decrease as a result of the pandemic, the portion of the Company's distribution comprised of a return of capital could increase or distributions could be reduced.